 A cat at the registration 一只在登记处的猫

-Inside the house or museum, there are many exhibitions such as pictures and artifacts, which tell story about his life experience and career.
-He served as an ambulance driver in World War I, journalist covered the Spanish Civil War and World War II, a traveler to the many corners of the world, and an influential figure who met many nobles in his time, including Madam Mei-ling Soong, the first lady of China in 1941.
-In the garden, while the majority of plants and architecture are of tropical style, there is a small corner planed with bamboo, which may be his remembrance for his visits to Asia (he did travel to China, Japan, and the Philippines).
+nside the museum, numerous exhibitions, including pictures and artifacts, tell the story of Hemingway’s life and career.
+He served as an ambulance driver in World War I, reported on the Spanish Civil War and World War II, and traveled to many corners of the globe, mingling with notable figures of his time, including Madam Mei-ling Soong, the First Lady of China, in 1941.
+In the garden, while most of the plants and architecture are tropical, there is a small corner planted with bamboo, perhaps a nod to his travels in Asia (he visited China, Japan, and the Philippines).

 Tropical garden 热带花园